Non-conventional trademark: Colour trademarks

+Smell trademarks

 Although scent trademarks (also known as olfactory trademarks or smell trademarks), are sometimes specifically mentioned in legislative definitions of "trademark", it is often difficult to register such marks if consistent, non-arbitrary and meaningful graphic representations of the marks cannot be produced.
 This tends to be an issue with all types of non-conventional trademarks, especially in Europe.
 United States practice is generally more liberal; a trademark for plumeria scent for sewing thread was registered in 1990.
 In Europe, a written description, with or without a deposited sample, is not sufficient to allow the mark to be registered, whereas such formalities are acceptable in the United States.
 However, even in the United States "functional" scents that are inherent in the product itself, such as smell for perfume, are not accepted for registration.

+In November 2025, India approved its first registration of a smell mark for a scent described as “Floral fragrance / smell reminiscent of roses as applied to tires”.
+The application was filed by the Japanese company Sumitomo Rubber Industries, which had already registered the same smell mark in the UK in 1996 but not in India because the country requires a graphical representation for any type of mark.
+Sumitomo Rubber Industries met this requirement by using a seven-dimensional mathematical vector representation prepared by the Indian Institute of Information Technology Allahabad, which mapped the scent across seven fundamental olfactory dimensions: floral, fruity, woody, nutty, pungent, sweet, and minty.

+Shape trademarks

 One example of a shape trademark recognized in Europe is the protection granted to Toblerone, a company which manufactures chocolate bars with a distinctive triangular shape.

+Other non-conventional trademarks

 Presenting further difficulties are entirely new types of marks which, despite growing commercial adoption in the marketplace, are typically very difficult to register, often because they are not formally recognised as a "trademark".
 Examples of such marks are motion trademarks (also known as animated marks, moving marks, moving image marks or movement marks).
 Many web browsers feature a moving image mark in the top right hand corner of the browser screen which is visible when the browser is in the process of resolving a website.